50 PROVEN WAYS TO ENHANCE GUEST SERVICE

 -- Greg Hunsucker, Co-Owner, V's Italiano Ristorante, Kansas City, MO

--- Mark Sneed, Director of Operations, Phillips Seafood Restaurants, Washington, DC
+and assistants." -- Mark Sneed, Director of Operations, Phillips Seafood Restaurants,

 -- William Dillon, VP for Market Development, ARAMARK Campus Services, Philadelphia, PA